 Two shapes are linked via a side blue dot

 If you link the line to the center blue dot, the line will not cross the objects when you move them.

 Two shapes are connected via a center blue dot

 - How to create a connection line with arrowheads on both ends?

-- Select the line and, choose None on the context menu and add the arrowhead.
+- Select the line, choose None on the context menu, and add the arrowhead.